Suppressive person: Policies and practices

-Another source of controversy related to the Suppressive Person doctrine is the formal administrative judgment that labels an individual a "Suppressive Person".
-This is known as an "SP Declare", and has been issued as a "Flag Ethics Order" since 1976.
-This is because presently, an SP Declare needs to be approved by the "International Justice Chief" (IJC), who resides at Gold Base, which is not a formal Scientology office and thus not authorized to issue Ethics Orders.
+Another source of controversy related to the suppressive person policies is the administrative judgment that formally labels an individual a "suppressive person".
+This "suppressive person declaration" is known as an "SP declare".
+Declares are issued as an "ethics order" on goldenrod-colored paper with blue ink and are approved through the executive over the ethics department as well as the office of the International Justice Chief" (IJC).

-Non-Scientologists as well as Scientologists can be and have been labelled Suppressive Persons.
-A Suppressive Person is anyone who has been responsible for "suppressive acts", defined by Hubbard as being "the overt or covert actions or omissions knowingly and willfully undertaken to suppress, reduce, prevent or destroy case gains, and/or the influence of Scn on activities, and/or the continued Scn success and actions on the part of organizations actions and Scientologists."
-Similarly, entire groups can be declared Suppressive; Suppressive Groups, in Hubbard's view, are "those which seek to destroy Scn or which specialize in injuring or killing persons or damaging their cases or which advocate suppression of mankind."
+Non-Scientologists as well as Scientologists can be and have been labelled suppressive persons.
+A suppressive person is anyone who has been responsible for "suppressive acts", defined by Hubbard as being "the overt or covert actions or omissions knowingly and willfully undertaken to suppress, reduce, prevent or destroy case gains, and/or the influence of Scn on activities, and/or the continued Scn success and actions on the part of organizations actions and Scientologists."
+Similarly, entire groups can be declared suppressive; suppressive groups, in Hubbard's view, are "those which seek to destroy Scn or which specialize in injuring or killing persons or damaging their cases or which advocate suppression of mankind."
 Under this broader definition, suppressiveness included more than just publicly opposing Scientology; it also included any group supporting activities to which Hubbard was strongly opposed, especially psychiatry.
-Specifically, Hubbard considered reporters and government agents to be members of Suppressive Groups: "There are no good reporters.
+Specifically, Hubbard considered reporters and government agents to be members of suppressive groups: "There are no good reporters.
 There are no good government or SP group agents.
 The longer you try to be nice, the worse off you will be.
 And the sooner one learns this, the happier he will be."

-The Church of Scientology maintains a central list of ex-members and splinter groups formally declared to be Suppressive.
-In an executive directive of 1992, the Church's "International Justice Chief" lists over 400 groups and over 2,300 individuals considered to be Suppressive.
+The Church of Scientology maintains a central list of ex-members and splinter groups formally declared to be suppressive.
+In an executive directive of 1992, the Church's "International Justice Chief" lists over 400 groups and over 2,300 individuals considered to be suppressive.
 The list includes individual ex-Scientologists and breakaway groups regarded as hostile or heretical, such as Erhard Seminars Training (EST).